-#1 Literacy Narrative
+- #1 Literacy Narrative

-#2 Personal Essay
+- #2 Personal Essay

-#3 Writing a Proposal
+- #3 Writing a Proposal for Two Audiences

-#4 Writing an Argument
+- #4 Taking a Position

 Holistic Final: University mandated (20% of final grade)

 Journal/Participation: As specified below: (20% of final grade)

 In-class participation in English 1A is required.
 It is rare that students who miss several classes pass the class.
 45% of your grade is based on activities that will be taking place in class.
 All Journal writing assignments are considered part of your participation grade as do all workshop dates.
 (SLO 1, 2, 3, 4)